brandlive1941/terraform-module-backend-bucket/README.md

 # terraform-module-backend-bucket
-terraform module for creating backend bucket for use in a gcp load balancer
+terraform module for creating backend bucket service for use in a gcp load balancer

 Module Input Variables
 ----------------------